signal18/replication-manager/README.md

 Nightly builds available on https://orient.dragonscale.eu/replication-manager/nightly

-### Config
+### Install package

+Packages will deploy a set of directories

 #### Configuration files

 All the options above are settable in a configuration file that must be located in `/etc/replication-manager/config.toml`.
 Check `etc/config.toml.sample` in the repository for syntax examples.

-It is strongly advice to create a dedicated user for the management user !
+> It is strongly advice to create a dedicated user for the management user !
 Management user (given by the --user option) and Replication user (given by the --repluser option) need to be given privileges to the host from which `replication-manager` runs.
 Users with wildcards are accepted as well.